Apache Hive: Features

 By default, Hive stores metadata in an embedded Apache Derby database, and other client/server databases like MySQL can optionally be used.

 The first four file formats supported in Hive were plain text, sequence file, optimized row columnar (ORC) format and RCFile.
 Apache Parquet can be read via plugin in versions later than 0.10 and natively starting at 0.13.

 Architecture

-Major components of the Hive architecture are:
+Major components of the Hive architecture include the metastore, driver, compiler, optimizer, executor, and user interfaces.